aaronbloomfield/ccc/slides/images/stablecoins/graphs/readme.md

 To update the "SAI/DAI price versus ETH price" graph:

-- Download the latest data
+- Download the latest data (log in to coingecko.com, then on each page use the 'export as' link at the bottom; as of Nov 2022, it always downloads the max range regardless of what the web page shows)
 	- DAI prices, in `dai-usd-max.csv`, from [https://www.coingecko.com/en/coins/dai/historical_data](https://www.coingecko.com/en/coins/dai/historical_data)
 	- ETH prices, in `eth-usd-max.csv`, from [https://www.coingecko.com/en/coins/ethereum/historical_data](https://www.coingecko.com/en/coins/ethereum/historical_data)
 	- As SAI is no longer used, that CSV does not have to be updated